Introduction

 mkdir -p $HOME/.zisk/bin

-cp target/release/cargo-zisk target/release/ziskemu target/release/riscv2zisk target/release/libzisk_witness.so precompiles/keccakf/src/keccakf_script.json $HOME/.zisk/bin
+cp target/release/cargo-zisk target/release/ziskemu target/release/riscv2zisk target/release/zisk-coordinator target/release/zisk-worker target/release/libziskclib.a $HOME/.zisk/bin

 mkdir -p $HOME/.zisk/zisk/emulator-asm